TheCurryMan/PinPoint/README.md

 Pathfinding algorithms!!!!
 We had no clue where to start with this except that one of our members had some prior experience with TSP and we had heard of A*.
 Understanding how exactly these algorithms worked and how to integrate it took a lot of time.
 We spent at least 40% of our time designing the UI.
 Figuring out how to represent the store layout and then actually making the bitmap took some time as well.

 #Accomplishments that we're proud of
-Functional app that looks nice!
+Fully functional app that is based upon a local safeway.

 #What we learned
 A lot!
 Android development (We hadn't really developed in Android only knew Java from CS class and had some experience with Studio), Pathfinding Algorithms, Firebase integration.